jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/outsider/Urdefhan.md

 Temperature: any
 Organization: solitary, pair, gang (3-12), or cult (13-30 plus 2-6 fighters of 2nd-4th level, 1-4 necromancer wizards of 3rd-6th level, 1 cleric high priest of 5th-9th level, 8-12 skavelings, and 1-3 ceustodaemons)
 Treasure: NPC gear (studded leather, rhoka sword, composite longbow (+4 Str) with 20 arrows, other treasure)
-Description: Infused with fell energies from Abaddon, urdefhans are an unsightly race dedicated to war.
-They have developed many strange weapons, but none are more iconic than the two-bladed rhoka sword.
-Rhoka swords are exotic onehanded melee weapons-all urdefhans are proficient in their use.
-With such weapons, an urdefhan seeks to inf lict as much death as possible upon the world before it perishes, so that its daemonic lords are pleased.
-Most male urdefhans are sterile-as a result, the women often turn to conjured daemons for mates.
-The products of such unions are usually typical urdefhans, but sometimes result in half-fiend urdefhans-these monsters usually rise to positions of great power in their violent society.
 Race:
 Class:
 MR: